FET-IVF: Frozen Embryo Transfer Tips, Timelines and Beyond

 IVF Frozen Embryo Transfer Timelines

-Because a woman’s body produces progesterone when ovulating, the endometrial lining develops at the optimal rate to nurture the fertilized eggs.
+Because a female body produces progesterone when ovulating, the endometrial lining develops at the optimal rate to nurture the fertilized eggs.
 As with most things Assisted Reproductive Technology (ART), timing is everything.

 Here's an example of PFCLA's frozen embryo transfer treatment calendar, which intended mothers or surrogates will undergo as they prepare for the frozen embryo transfer: